 Hainanese Chicken Rice is made up of poached chicken and fragrant rice.
 This is then cooked with fresh chicken stock, ginger, and garlic.
 For the poached chicken to achieve the desired texture and flavour, pain-stricken steps will have to be taken to ensure that all the flavours are locked into the meat without losing them during the cooking process.
 Some chefs even dip the cooked chicken into ice to create a jelly-like finish on the chicken’s skin.

-Nasi Biryani is a mixed rice dish originated from the Indian Muslim tradition.
+Nasi Biryani is a mixed rice dish that originated from the Indian Muslim tradition.
 Much effort goes into preparing this dish and sometimes it can take up to hours to ensure it’s well cooked with the right spices and ingredients.
 The dish is prepared by layering basmati long-grain rice with marinated meat such as chicken, mutton, fish or beef.
 Layers of ingredients such as fried onions, spices and herbs are also added to the mix to ensure the richness of the dish.

 Because Singapore has such a blended culture, it is not uncommon to find this traditional dish served with curry.
 In recent years to keep up with changing demands of the market, interesting variations such as lobster biryani and prawn biryani have also been introduced.

 The word ‘Rojak’ means “mixture” in colloquial Malay and it’s clear why this dish is given the name.
 Rojak is a local-style salad that comprises a mixture of fresh cucumbers, pineapples, and fried dough fritters.
 These are tossed together with thick shrimp paste, ground peanuts and a combo of sweet and spicy sauces.
-This dish is definitely a true reflection of the Singapore culture.
+This dish is definitely a true reflection of Singapore culture.
 It’s a melting pot of multiculturism that produces a diversity of flavours, excitement, and surprises.

 Fried Hokkien Mee